Tag Archives: networkx

 August is Too-Many-Projects Month

-(Tap… tap… tap… is this thing on?
-Good.)
-July was vacation month, where I went on a glorious bike tour of the Oregon/California coast, and learned definitively that I don’t like biking on the side of a highway all day. … Continue reading
+July was vacation month, where I went on a glorious bike tour of the Oregon/California coast, and learned definitively that I don’t like biking on the side of a highway all day.
+Don’t worry, I escaped in Coos Bay and took trains and buses between Eugene, Santa Cruz, Berkeley, and SF for a vacation more my speed.

 2 Comments